 Parameter values from the second category must be entered by the user as Python literal expressions.

-as extra panels in the GUI, which let you edit the attributes of these objects directly.
+as extra panels in the GUI, which will let you edit the attributes of these objects directly.
 The